 Finally, technology can make the surrounding areas increasingly hot, so hot that it becomes unbearable to work or concentrate.
 If there are any computers that don’t get used, turn them off.
 This not only saves energy consumption but the office overheating.

 You and your staff will thank you for it.
 You could remind staff to turn off monitors at the end of the day as well, this way the office will remain cooler overnight.
+Lastly, remember to prepare your business for winter too at the end of the summer.

 What else are you doing so that your business survives the heatwave?
 I’d love to hear more in the comments below.